 There have been some changes to our State and Federally funded Community Services programs which support our older people and people with disability.
 However, we are still providing modified shopping, transport and maintenance support to existing clients.
 We are also regularly checking in on our most isolated and vulnerable elderly residents by telephone and have capacity to support new clients if needed.
 A local task group has been formed to support Aboriginal elders and families.

 Our Reconnect team continues to offer counselling and mediation, together with food and other practical support to young people at risk of homelessness.
 As a response to COVID-19, we are also offering a counselling service for young people and their families who have been significantly affected.
 The service is available 9am-5pm, Monday-Friday.
-Contact us on 8405 6600 and ask for Michelle or Trevor.
+Contact Nancy on 0410 698 796 or Trevor on 0410 698 907.

 Planning Officers are available via phone on 8405 6600 while our planning administration services is also open at the Civic Centre for advice and support.
 Planning and Building Applications can be submitted at the Civic Centre, Nile St, Port Adelaide between 8.30am and 5pm, Monday- Friday.